 It’s genesis started in 2008, when I began writing online about strategies and tactics for consumer product startups.
 Writing was a way for me to clarify my thoughts and became part of my knowledgebase so I did not have to keep everything in my head.
-I also became more involved in mentoring and advising consumer product startups.

 More about me can be found at https://EdSoehnel.com.